abe-frickelbude/spring-workshop-2019/presentation/slides/04-general-practices/04-04-effective-di.md

 }
 ```

+###### BECOMES...

 Note:

-- Explain reasonable use of DI to avoid the statics mess
+* Explain reasonable use of DI to avoid the statics mess
-- Explain that it is perfectly OK for a Singleton component to
+* Explain that it is perfectly OK for a Singleton component to
 manage its own internal structure